Sri Lankan shares rebound after Friday's selloff - NewsBreak

 Dec 6 (Reuters) - Sri Lankan shares rose on Monday, after falling more than 2% in the previous session, helped by heavyweight industrial stocks.

-* Conglomerates Expolanka Holdings and LOLC Holdings were the top boosts to the index, gaining 6.2% and 2.6%, respectively.
+* Conglomerates Expolanka Holdings (EXPO.CM) and LOLC Holdings (LOLC.CM) were the top boosts to the index, gaining 6.2% and 2.6%, respectively.

 * Trading volume fell to about 253 million shares from 305.8 million shares in the previous session.